Emzeelion999/PulsarDAO-Contract/README.md

-# curve-dao-contracts
+# PulsarDAO-Contracts

-Vyper contracts used in the [Curve](https://www.curve.fi/) Governance DAO.
+Vyper contracts used in the [Pulsar](https://www.pulsarswap.com/) Governance DAO.

 ## Overview

-Curve DAO consists of multiple smart contracts connected by [Aragon](https://github.com/aragon/aragonOS).
-Interaction with Aragon occurs through a [modified implementation](https://github.com/curvefi/curve-aragon-voting) of the [Aragon Voting App](https://github.com/aragon/aragon-apps/tree/master/apps/voting).
+PulsarDAO consists of multiple smart contracts connected by [Aragon](https://github.com/aragon/aragonOS).
+Interaction with Aragon occurs through a [modified implementation](https://github.com/PulsarSwap/pulsar-aragon-voting) of the [Aragon Voting App](https://github.com/aragon/aragon-apps/tree/master/apps/voting).
 Aragon's standard one token, one vote method is replaced with a weighting system based on locking tokens.
-Curve DAO has a token (CRV) which is used for both governance and value accrual.
+PulsarDAO has a token (PUL) which is used for both governance and value accrual.

-View the [documentation](https://curve.readthedocs.io/dao-overview.html) for a more in-depth explanation of how Curve DAO works.
+View the [documentation](https://pulsar.readthedocs.io/dao-overview.html) for a more in-depth explanation of how PulsarDAO works.

 ## Testing and Development